chaquo/build-wheel/README.md

 available, a cheap virtual server from somewhere like DigitalOcean will do just fine.

-# License

-Copyright (c) 2021 Chaquo Ltd

-If Chaquo Ltd has invited you to this repository, then you may use the build-wheel tool and distribute the resulting .whl files however you like, including building them into an app and distributing that app.
-However, redistribution of build-wheel itself is not permitted.

 # Adding a package

 Create a recipe directory in `packages`.
 Its name must be in PyPI normalized form (PEP 503).